ducmn/self-avoiding-walk/README.md

 # self-avoiding-walk
-I implementated the [self-avoiding walk](https://en.wikipedia.org/wiki/Self-avoiding_walk) in Python.
+This is my implementation of the [self-avoiding walk (SAW)](https://en.wikipedia.org/wiki/Self-avoiding_walk) in Python.